Understanding the Domain Name Scam

 Domain renewal scams: fake notices and invoices

-To avoid falling victim to domain renewal scams, domain owners should be cautious of unsolicited notices or invoices.
-Always verify the authenticity of the sender by contacting the domain registrar directly or checking the domain registration information online.
 Be wary of notices or invoices that create a sense of urgency or demand payment for unnecessary services.
-By staying vigilant and taking these precautions, domain owners can protect themselves from renewal scams and maintain control over their domain names.
+By staying vigilant and taking these precautions, domain parties can protect themselves from scams and maintain control over their domain names.

 Protecting Yourself from Domain Scams